 Bilateral economic and trade relationship

 Chile and Australia share a healthy and growing economic and trade relationship.
-Chile is Australia's third-largest trading partner in Latin America, with two-way merchandise trade totalling $1.6 billion in 2012.
-Exports to Chile totalled $427 million in 2012 comprising coal, beef, goods vehicles, and measuring and analysing instruments.
-Australia's merchandise imports from Chile totalled $1.2 billion in 2012, and included copper, lead ores and concentrates, wood, veneers, plywood, and particle board.
-Chile is a significant services trading partner in Latin America, with trade-in-services totalling $519 million in 2012.
+Chile is Australia's third-largest trading partner in Latin America, with two-way merchandise trade totalling $1.4 billion in 2013.
+Exports to Chile totalled $359 million in 2013 comprising coal, crude petroleum, beef and measuring and analysing instruments.
+Australia's merchandise imports from Chile totalled $1 billion in 2012, and included copper, zinc ores and concentrates, wood simply worked, ores and concentrates.
+Chile is a significant services trading partner in Latin America, with trade-in-services totalling $352 million in 2013.

 The entry into force in March 2009 of the Australia-Chile Free Trade Agreement (ACI-FTA) eliminated tariffs on 97 per cent of existing merchandise trade.
 By 2015, tariffs on 100 per cent of existing merchandise trade will be eliminated under the FTA.
 The FTA also contains provisions with respect to services and investment liberalisation, and guarantees access to government procurement markets.
 The ACI-FTA was Australia's fifth free-trade pact and the first with a Latin American country.

 The Australia-Chile Double Taxation Agreement (DTA) entered into force in February 2013.
 The agreement provides certainty for Australian and Chilean businesses through a framework for the taxation of cross-border transactions.
 It reduces barriers to the cross-border movement of people, capital and technology, primarily through reducing withholding taxes on dividend, interest and royalty payments.
 Further information is available at the Australian Treasury website or the Australian Taxation Office website's list of Countries that have a tax treaty with Australia.